 No student, student organization, employee, outside agency, or outside person shall solicit sales or offer anything for sale to any employee or student on the campus of Bridgewater State University, unless approved in advance by the director of University Services.

-- The proposed activity provides a clear benefit to the university, consistent with its purpose, aiding the achievement of the college’s educational objectives, and
+- The proposed activity provides a clear benefit to the university, consistent with its purpose, aiding the achievement of the university’s educational objectives, and

 - does not unreasonably interfere with the operation of the campus, and;

 Particular examples of a clear benefit to the university include the following:

 - To provide educational experience for students participating in the management of certain auxiliary enterprises or appropriate university activities;

 - To present recreational, cultural, or educational programs that are unique or that would not be available without commercial co-sponsorship (e.g., a “wellness fair” co-sponsored by the health center and local businesses);

 - To enhance student recruitment or other public relations programs (e.g., use of campus facilities by commercial organizations sponsoring youth programs);

 - To permit printing of certain publications the university would not otherwise afford (e.g., athletic event schedules or theatrical programs);

 - To provide products or services the campus could not otherwise make available (e.g., trophies, class rings, specialty items).